Nice to be with you on this, the last Friday of summer.

 I haven't gotten a flu shot since the swine flu.

-So uh Snerdley, you're very good at this sort of thing.
+So, Snerdley, you're very good at this sort of thing.

-When was the swine flu?
+Find out when was the swine flu.

 Because people started getting sick or something happened.